JanaLasser/network_extraction/README.md

 pip install networkx

-Repeat this process with scipy, matplotlib, cython, scikit-image, pillow and shapely.
+Repeat this process with scipy, matplotlib, cython, scikit-image, pillow, meshpy and shapely.
 To install opencv, follow the instructions detailed here http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html.

 3) To compile your own C_neat_functions.so file, navigate to the /neat directory and run